Tear Stains in Light Colored Poodles

 Build your coat care routine around their product line and you will sidestep a lot of the trial and error care issues that many new dog owners experience.

-Refrain from using perfume or spritzes on your dog - it hurts their noses that work hundreds times better than ours.
+Refrain from using perfume or spritzes on your dog - it hurts their noses that work hundreds times better than ours and can irritate the eye membranes - causing more tear production.
 Give him/her a bath instead to freshen him/her up.

 * Household Cleaners used on flooring, carpet powders, detergent used for washing dog bedding.